 The Hardrock Community Outreach and Economic Security Award highlights the component of sustainable development that relates to concern shown for community responsibilities and the economic benefits of mineral development.
 This award recognizes the successful coordination of projects with local and regional stakeholders.
 Projects that contribute to the quality of life or demonstrate concern for the long-term health of the local community can be recognized in this category.
-In evaluating nominations in this category, the judges will also consider any particularly creative ways operators incorporated community concerns in their development or closure plans.
-Particularly notable examples of the following kinds of activities could qualify a nominee for an award:
+In evaluating nominations in this category, the judges will also consider any particularly creative ways non-coal operators have incorporated community concerns in their development or closure plans.
+Particularly notable examples of the following kinds of activities that could qualify a nominee for an award include: